M-o-a-T/forth/doc/ring.rst

     token Hello? buf s!
 10 buf !

+You can also retrieve multiple elements at a time; however, there's a
+wrinkle: as the buffer wraps around, you might need to fetch the data in two parts.
+See ``s@`` and ``skip`` for details.

 Let's add a procedure to our class that empties the buffer::

     rc100 definitions